telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfstreamwriter/pdfstreamwriter.md

 # Overview

 The PdfStreamWriter class enables you to write file content directly to a Stream.
-This is the root element of the Pdf Stream Processing functionality.
+This is the root element of the Pdf Stream Processing functionality used when exporting a PDF document.

 ## Create a PdfStreamWriter Instance

 To create an object of type PdfSteamWriter, you should pass it the Stream of the file, which you would like to work with, as a constructor parameter.

->PdfStreamWriter inherits from [IDisposable](https://msdn.microsoft.com/en-us/library/system.idisposable(v=vs.110).aspx).
-Make sure the object is disposed when you are done with it.
-Otherwise, the content might not be written in the exported file.
-The best way to ensure this is handled properly is to wrap it in a using statement.

 #### **Example 1: Instantiate PdfStreamWriter**